 - A detailed description of the research project (2/3 pages) including a detailed work plan.

-- In case of co-supervision, a detailed plan of the various periods to be spent in France during the research work.
-A signed cotutelle agreement is also necessary.
+- In case of co-supervision, a detailed plan of the various periods to be spent in France during the research work and, if it is already signed, a co-tutelle agreement.

 - Cost-sharing commitment letter from the corresponding organisation.